How to Season and Clean Cast Iron Skillets

 Problem: Excess oil oxidizes and becomes sticky.
 Food particles attract moisture and mold.

 Why it happens: Good intentions.
 People leave thick coatings thinking more oil equals better protection.
-But excess oil doesn't polymerize—it goes rancid and develops that characteristic sticky, gummy texture.
+But excess oil doesn't polymerize.
+It goes rancid and develops that characteristic sticky, gummy texture.

 Fix: Wipe your pan completely clean and apply only a thin layer of oil before storing.
 If you can see oil pooling or the pan feels greasy, you've used too much.
 Goal: barely-there sheen.